jvabbott98/myFlix-client/readme.md

 Parcel

 ## API
-This APP relies on MovieAPI, a REST api built with express and node.js.
+This app relies on MovieAPI, a REST api built with express and node.js.